sammieeblaque/sammieeblaque/README.md

 # Hey, I'm Samuel 👋

-**Fullstack Engineer** building products that solve real problems.
+**Software Engineer** building products that solve real problems.

 I work on fintech and healthcare platforms, specializing in scalable systems that handle real user problems—from international payments to HIPAA-compliant healthcare applications.
 I believe in shipping quality code that's maintainable, well-tested, and actually solves the problems it's supposed to solve.

 ## What I Build 🚀

 **Current Focus:**
-- Fintech infrastructure for cross-border payments and compliance
+- Fintech infrastructure for cross-border payments.
 - Dynamic, config-driven systems that scale without code changes
 - Full-stack features from database design to user interface